Spiewart/gouthelper/gouthelper/markdown/flares/about.md

 In 2015 their group then validated their diagnostic rule in a different population of Dutch patients who were being seen in a rheumatology referral center.
 These patients were all suspected as having prior gout flares.
-The positive predictive value of a score >= 8 0.87, meaning gout was highly likely but that there were still alternative but not a complete certainty.
+The positive predictive value of a score >= 8 was 0.87, meaning gout was highly likely but that there were still alternative but not a complete certainty.
 The negative predictive value of a score <=4 was 0.95, meaning gout could be ruled out with a high degree of probability.

 ---